Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Experiments

-To sum up, among \texttt{nouveau-token} backdoor attacks, the multi-token is an excellent trigger.
-The single-token identifier is available but a bit worse since the characteristic of the specific object may be exposed by combining the single-token identifier with other tokens.

-\subsubsection{\texttt{Legacy-Token} Backdoor Attack}
+\subsection{\texttt{Legacy-Token} Backdoor Attack}

 \textbf{Single-token identifier.} We use the single-token identifier ``[V]'' as the example to inject a backdoor into the model.
 As shown in Fig.~\ref{subfig:single-token-ablation-DB-[V]}, we can find that the identifier ``[V]'' has the possibility to generate images of a specific dog.
 From Fig.~\ref{subfig:single-token-ablation-DB-[V]-dog}, \ref{subfig:single-token-ablation-DB-dog} and \ref{subfig:single-token-ablation-DB-[V]-car}, we can find that the identifier ``[V]'' basically do not influence the generation of other concept.
-It means the single-token identifier can be used as an unsteady backdoor trigger.

 \textbf{Multi-token identifier.} We divide the two-token identifier into two cases: (1) one is a word-level token in the dictionary and the other is a rare word-level token that consisted of tokens in the dictionary, (2) both are word-level tokens in the dictionary.
 In the first case, we use ``[V] car'' as the example.
 In Fig.~\ref{subfig:multi-token-new-old-ablation-DB-[V]-car}, the trigger ``[V] car'' has the possibility to generate images of a specific dog.
 Meanwhile, from Fig.~\ref{subfig:multi-token-new-old-ablation-DB-[V]}, \ref{subfig:multi-token-new-old-ablation-DB-car}, and \ref{subfig:multi-token-new-old-ablation-DB-dog}, we can find that the rare token ``[V]'' takes the main responsibility to bind with the concept of the specific dog.
 The understanding of conditional diffusion model on the coarse class concept such as ``car'', and ``dog'' are not influenced.
 It means such a case can be used as an unsteady backdoor trigger.
 In the second case, we use ``beautiful car'' as the example.
 In Fig.~\ref{subfig:multi-token-old-old-ablation-DB-beautiful-car}, the trigger ``beautiful car'' has the possibility to generate images of a specific dog.
 From Fig.~\ref{subfig:multi-token-old-old-ablation-DB-beautiful-dog} and \ref{subfig:multi-token-old-old-ablation-DB-car}, we can observe that the token ``beautiful'' and ``car'' are both influenced by the backdoor, which is not stealthy since the normal concept is influenced by the attack.
 It means such a case is not suitable to be a backdoor trigger.